 3D Fitz.com - Computer Generated Model of Edmund Fitzgerald

-Today marks the 36th year since the Fitz was lost.
-May our hearts and minds go out to those in remembrance.
+Today marks the 40th year since the Fitz was lost.
+May her crew never be forgotten and always forever hold their own in peace.

 My image "The Last Storm" has been printed in BBC Knowledge magazine.
 The magazine ran an article on rogue waves and how the Fitz may have been lost to such a fate.